 Did you graduate from the University of Illinois Chemistry Department?
 Learn about events held for alumni.

-There are two in department conference/symposium events for organic chemistry graduate students.
-The Beak-Pines Organic Area Allerton Conference is annual and the Frontiers in Organic Chemistry Symposium is a biennial fall symposium.
+There is a department conference for researchers working in chemical biology, broadly defined, Chemical Biology Area Research Conference, and there are two department conference/symposium events for organic chemistry graduate students.
+The Beak-Pines Organic Area Allerton Conference is an annual event, and the Balthazor-Senter Symposium on Frontiers in Organic Chemistry is a biennial fall symposium.

 Are you graduating from the chemistry department soon?
 Find out details about the upcoming convocation as well as previous ceremonies.